kodi-game/game.libretro.supafaust/README.md

 ### Description

 Supafaust is a SNES emulator for multicore ARM Linux platforms.
-It is particularly suitable for low-end devices.
+It's particularly suitable for low-end devices.

 ### License